 Each Investigator must disclose to the Reviewer all Significant Financial and Reputational Interests of the Investigator and the Investigator’s immediate family:

-That would reasonably appear to be affected by the research or educational activities undertaken as an employee of Auburn University; and
+That would reasonably appear to be related to an Investigator’s institutional responsibilities as an employee of Auburn University; and

-In entities whose financial interests would reasonably appear to be affected by such activities.
+In entities whose financial interests would reasonably appear to be affected by such institutional responsibilities.

 All Conflict of Interest disclosures must be on file shortly after hire, annually at performance review time and at the time any proposal is submitted to an outside sponsor.
-The disclosure also must be updated on an annual basis or as new reportable Significant Financial or Reputational Interests are obtained.
+The disclosure also must be updated on an annual basis or within 30 days of when any new reportable Significant Financial or Reputational Interests are obtained.

 Upon receipt of a disclosure, the Reviewer must: